ullbull/ATEM-Tally-and-Intercom-System/README.md

-This is a intercom system combined with tally.
+This is an intercom system combined with tally.
 Tally system is compatible with the Blackmagic Design ATEM Live Production Switchers.